Wildflowers for bees: how to attract bees to your garden

 Native plants have evolved alongside our native insects and some rarer species tend to favour native wildflowers.
 There are other benefits to wildflowers too.
 They can be easy to grow and maintain, and are often relatively resistant to pests.

-Garden chemicals containing neonicotinoids (thiacloprid and acetamiprid) are still approved as an insecticide for home and garden use and are available today at most garden centres and DIY shops.
-Read the label and avoid using them.
+Common insecticides containing neonicotinoids (thiacloprid and acetamiprid) kill bees!
+They are still approved for home and garden use and are available today at most garden centres and DIY shops.
+Read the label and please avoid using them.

 Lawn weeds such as dandelions are excellent bee plants, providing vital pollen early in the season.
 White clover attracts masses of honeybees, while the longer tongued bumblebees prefer red clover.
 If you can’t bear to let your lawn grow, consider leaving a patch that’s less frequently mown to give them a chance to flower.

-Top nine bee-friendly wildflowers to grow in your garden
+Top 8 bee-friendly wildflowers to grow in your garden

 Bluebell (Hyacinthoides non-scripta)